 Image Processing was primarily designed as an educational application to help customers learn how common image degradations and processing affect measurements and appearance.
 It was inspired by a short course on image processing taught by Majid Rabbani at the Image Sensors and Electronic Imaging conferences.

-Press Img Proc button or the Utility dropdown menu then Image Processing in the Imatest main window.
+Press Image Processing in the the Utility dropdown menu or in the Utility tab on the right of the Imatest main window.
 This opens initial Image Processing window, which contains basic instructions and has many buttons grayed out (to minimize confusion).
+The instructions may be periodically updated.

 - Read another file, which should have the same scene content but different image processing from the first image.
 This is done by pressing Read image file (2).
 Examples include two images captured at different ISO speeds, two images saved with as different file types (e.g, different levels of JPEG compression), or an in-camera JPEG and an externally-converted JPEG).